Inspiring the next generation of women in STEM

-Despite some big steps in the right direction, we still have a long way to go in achieving gender equality in science.
-We asked our network of women in technology what challenges they face in their field, how these can be improved and their advice to other women in STEM and girls looking to enter the industry.
+Despite some big steps in the right direction, we still have a long way to go in order to achieve gender equality in science, technology, engineering, and mathematics.
+We asked our network what challenges they face in their field, how these can be improved, and their advice to other women in STEM and girls looking to enter the area for work.

 Addressing the disparity of women in STEM